 Only con?
 Being so popular, it doesn’t last long.
 I made it twice in a week.
 My guess is I should start doubling the ingredients to make more of it.
 More, more, more of it, please.

 And finally, I’m happy to say that I’ve made peace with rolled oats.
 I don’t like them for oatmeal; they are normally too mushy for my taste but when baked in this recipe they keep a nice al dente texture and get a little crunchy on the surface, which I love.

 Prep Time: 10 MIN

 If you don’t like coconut, use 1 1/3 cups oats instead of the suggested 1 cup oats and 1/3 cup coconut.

 To double the recipe, simply double the ingredients, use a slightly larger pan and bake for the same amount of time.

-Preheat the oven to 375 degrees Fahrenheit.
+Step 1: Preheat the oven to 375 degrees Fahrenheit.
 Place the baking rack in the middle of the oven.
-Butter an 8x8 cake pan.
+Butter an 8×8 cake pan.

-In a large bowl, combine the oats, coconut, cinnamon, baking powder and salt.
+Step 2: In a large bowl, combine the oats, coconut, cinnamon, baking powder, and salt.
 Toss in the raspberries and chopped apple.

-Bake until the surface is golden and the oatmeal looks almost as set as a cake, 30 minutes.
+Step 5: Bake until the surface is golden and the oatmeal looks almost as-set-as a cake, 30 minutes.
 Let it cool a little.